brunoczim/thedes-design/src/01_game_spec/02_map/03_block_item.md

 any block in movement can "cross" air.

 Some blocks have correspondencies to other types of entity:
-- Items: some items can be placed over the ground (in the block layer).
+- items: some items can be placed over the ground (in the block layer).
-- Living entities:
+- living entities:
     living entities have physical representation in the map as blocks.